class4cxy/ALView/README.md

 blockArticle.backgroundColor = [UIColor yellowColor];
 [blockArticle addTo:body];

-// new a block view again
 ALView * blockArticle2 = [[ALView alloc] init];
 blockArticle2.height = 100;
 // if you did not set `width`, default is parent's width blockArticle2.backgroundColor = [UIColor blueColor];
 [blockArticle2 addTo:body];

-// new a inline view
+// if previous view is inline view, a new inline view will layout next to previous in same line
-ALView * inlineTx1 = [[ALView alloc] init];
+// if previous view is block view, a new inline view will layout next to previous view and break in a new line ALView * inlineTx1 = [[ALView alloc] init];
 inlineTx1.display = ALDisplayInline;
 inlineTx1.height = 40;